Being A Kinder Partner: The Benefits Of Kindness

 Kindness Reduces Neediness And Resentment

-The voluntary nature of kindness in a marriage helps reduce insecurity and the neediness that comes with trying to seek reassurance.
+The voluntary nature of kindness in a marriage or long term love relationship helps reduce insecurity and the neediness that comes with trying to seek reassurance.

 He suggests that secure, vibrant relationships are created when each partner is secure that the other is seeking out ways to be kind, respectful, and appreciative.
 Kindness is then purposeful and reliable.
 And resentment at being ignored, neglected, or overlooked is not an issue.